 In order to determine the current needs for recreational opportunities in the City, several key elements were analyzed to formulate an action plan including: a review of the current recreation inventory as well as the needs of the community through recreation surveys.
-(See Part 7 for full details.)
-A recreation survey made available on the Internet and at Hancock locations (including City Hall) was open to anyone using City recreation sites, although the majority of participants were City of Hancock residents.
-The survey generated response from 83 individuals.
+A recreation survey made available via postal mail and email and at Hancock locations (including City Hall) was open to anyone using City recreation sites, although the majority of participants were City of Hancock residents.
+The survey generated response from 326 individuals.
 The survey, along with complete response, is presented as Item 1 of Appendix A.

-A variety of recreation deficiencies and potential improvements were identified based on the survey results and from discussions with the Recreation Plan Committee and City Manager.
+A variety of recreation deficiencies and potential improvements were identified based on the survey results and from discussions with the Recreation Plan Committee and City

+Manager.
 The following list identifies some of the current unmet needs at the City recreation facilities:

-- ◆ Campground showers are not ADA accessible; - Upgrades needed for the Maasto Hiihto Trail facilities and operations; and - Develop agreements with land owners for use of Maasto Hiihto Trail system in nonwinter months.
+- ♦ Campground showers are not ADA accessible, construction 2021; - Upgrades needed for the Maasto Hiihto Ski Trail facilities and operations; and - Develop agreements with land owners for use of Maasto Hiihto Ski Trail system in non-winter months.